Aikon-platform/aikon/README.md

 **[Aikon](https://aikon-platform.github.io/)** is a modular research platform designed to empower humanities scholars in leveraging artificial intelligence and computer vision methods for analyzing large-scale heritage collections.
 It offers a user-friendly interface for visualizing, extracting, and analyzing illustrations from historical documents, fostering interdisciplinary collaboration and sustainability across digital humanities projects.
-Built on proven technologies and interoperable formats, Aikon's adaptable architecture supports all projects involving visual materials.
+Aikon's adaptable architecture supports all projects involving visual materials.

 [About the AIKON platform](https://aikon-platform.github.io/)